LAGameStudio/pixitron/README.md

-# electron-pixi
+# pixitron
 **Clone and run for a perfect game project starting place: see Electron+Pixijs in action.**

 This is a minimal Electron-structured PixiJS application based on the [Quick Start Guide](https://electronjs.org/docs/tutorial/quick-start) within the Electron documentation, combined with some custom Pixijs code boilerplate and voila!, the Pixitron Game Engine by Lost Astronaut Studios (lostastronaut.com).
 It's not a game, just a starting place (bunnies particle system).
+Also has a dev console up for any game controllers you might have connected.

 Please note we've left the Electron dev console on, because you'll probably need it.
 Turn it off before you release!